Investigation 11

 Rudder fore & aft alignment Diagram b

 One great advantage of this system is that it can take account of the angle of the ship’s side when viewed from above.
 A rudder should align with the keel, straight forwards, when in its ‘neutral’ position.
 If it is turned to left or right the disturbed water flow will steer the ship to one side or another.
-A rudder pressing directly against a rubbing rail on the ship’s side would take the angle of that rail.
-If the rail was not wedge shaped to be wider at the back, but was just a flat rail along the ship’s planking, pressing the steering oar flat against the starboard-side rail, would mean it would be steering to the left (Port).
-This situation is shown in Das Nydambåden, page 30.
-The boss system allowed universal movement to allow for this effect.
+A rudder pressing directly against a horizontal rubbing rail on the ship’s side would take the angle of that rail, if the rail was not wedge shaped to be wider at the back, but was just a flat rail.
+Pressing the steering oar flat against the starboard-side planks would mean it would be steering to the left (Port).
+This steering oar fixed at guwale level, is shown in Das Nydambåden, page 30.
+The boss system can restrict universal movement, needed to allow for this effect.

 It is of great interest to see that the description of the blade of the steering oar indicates that it was hydrodynamically shaped in cross-section, to provide lift away from the ship’s side (see Digging Deeper).
 This would mean that the top section would be naturally inclined to press inwards towards the helmsperson and against the ship’s side.
-This movement can be seen in a photograph on page 74 of Honour of Steding, a German reproduction of the Nydam ship built in 1934 by Abeking & Rasmussen.
+This movement can be seen in a photograph in Das Nydambådenon page 74 of Honour of Steding, a German reproduction of the Nydam ship launched in 1934 by Abeking & Rasmussen.

 Picture of rudder-lift away from the ship & control rope, from Das Nydambåden